Chemistry and Biochemistry

 Biochemistry is the study of chemical reactions and processes at the molecular level that sustain life.
 This field is both a life science and a chemical science, exploring the chemistry of living organisms and the molecular basis for the processes that occur in living cells.
 The Department of Chemistry and Biochemistry provides classroom and laboratory learning opportunities and research experiences across the discipline to meet the needs of students in pre-professional programs, as well as those of student who wish to pursue careers or graduate studies in biochemistry and related disciplines.
 Students who complete the B.A. in biochemistry do so because it is a field that complements areas such as law, library science, journalism, public relations, sale, or education.
 The major also provides a strong foundation for students planning on attending professional schools, such as medical, dental or pharmacy school, while providing curricular flexibility to complete professional school prerequisites requirements.
 B.A. students are encouraged to participate in undergraduate research.

 This program is available:

 For information about University of Minnesota admission requirements, visit the Office of Admissions website.

 Introductory Requirement (1 cr)

-Transfer students with 24 or more credits and current UMD students who change colleges to CLA are exempt from this requirement.
+Transfer students with 24 or more credits and current students who change from a B.S. degree or change colleges may request to be waived from this requirement.
 New first-year students with 24 or more PSEO credits may request to be waived from this requirement.

 UST 1000 - UMD Seminar (1.0-2.0 cr)